 - Google Forms - This is a survey administration app that features all of the collaboration and sharing features found in Google Docs, Google Sheets, and Google Slides.
 You can collect information from users through a targeted survey, poll, or quiz that you can personalize to your audience using photos, logos, or one of the existing curated themes.
 Your audience's responses are then automatically collected and populated in real time into a Google Sheet that includes charts, saving you time and effort.

-- Google Hangouts Chat (formerly known as Google Chat) - This app allows you to ask questions, collaborate in group chats, create a virtual chat room for team projects, and more.
+- Google Hangouts Chat - This app allows you to ask questions, collaborate in group chats, create a virtual chat room for team projects, and more.

-- Google Meet (formerly known as Google Hangouts Meet) - This app allows you to see and talk with your teammates about projects in real time.
+- Google Meet - This app allows you to see and talk with your teammates about projects in real time.
 For more information about this app, please refer to the Audio and Video Conferencing section below.

 Audio and Video Conferencing